MrSosu/progetto-BC/front-end/README.md

 # Front-End Code

-Based on NodeJS, React, Web3, Bootstrap.
+Based on NodeJS, ReactJS, and Web3.

 Server will run on http://localhost:3000/